-If you're like most parents, you do everything you can to ensure your child's safety, never letting them ride a bike without a helmet and teaching them to cross the street only at a crosswalk.
-But, have you ever stopped to consider the dangers that could be lurking in your kid's lunch box?
+If you're like most parents, you do everything you can to ensure your child's safety, e.g. never letting them ride a bike without a helmet and teaching them to cross the street only at a crosswalk.
+But, have you ever considered the dangers that could be lurking in your kid's lunch box?
 Keep your child safe from food-borne illnesses by making lunch box safety a priority with these nine tips:

 Use an Actual Lunch Bag

 Don't use a bag not meant to be a lunch pack, as these may not be insulated and will not keep temperatures low.
 While most parents and kids gravitate towards the prettiest bags, find one that actually works the best.
 They may look sweet, but they won't pack much of a punch when it comes to keeping food safe from bacteria.